 I failed the exam, but I was close to passing.
 How can I be sure my score is correct?

-All scoring routines, whether automated or not, are verified at various stages of the scoring process.
-Any score that is close to passing will be regraded.
-If you still do not think your score is correct, you may file for a Score Review.
+If you do not think your score is correct, you may file for a Score Review.

 Score review is a service we offer you for additional assurance that operational quality controls in the scoring process were complete and the scores are accurate.
 Score review is not a re-grading of the Exam, or an opportunity to find additional points, review content, or to have alternate responses considered.
 It is simply an independent verification of your Exam score.

 The verification for the multiple-choice questions and the task-based simulations involves making certain that the approved answer key was used and that it was applied correctly.
 Verification for the written communication tasks involves making certain that each of the submitted responses were scored.

 There is less than a 1% chance your score will change due to a score review.
 You can read the information regarding score review/appeals from the tab of the same name on your NASBA CPA Candidate Account.

 I believe there was an error in an actual question that I saw during my exam?

 You will need to reach out to the AICPA to report any issues regarding the content of the exam.
 Inquires can be faxed to

 I am waiting on my final exam score and it is set to be released AFTER my first credit expires.
 Will I lose my exam credit?

 As long as you TAKE your final exam section BEFORE your first exam credit expires and when you receive your score it is passing, then you would not lose that first exam credit.
 All expiration times are set on Central Standard Time and are not calculated by your exam appointment time.
 If your first credit expires on January 31st, the latest you would want to take your final section would be January 30th.